wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/2-requirements-and-pre-work.md

 information about benefits, tools, and upcoming events.
 Currently, Lamna Health care is using a SharePoint communication site as a landing place for their intranet experience.
 The intranet contains a combination of classic and modern SharePoint sites and pages.
-Therefore, it does not currently meet the requirements to use Viva Connections as an app in Microsoft Teams.
+Therefore, it doesn't currently meet the requirements to use Viva Connections as an app in Microsoft Teams.
 As the Internal Communications manager, you work with a team of stakeholders to systematically audit the SharePoint intranet to